5 Reasons to Get Your Blood Pressure Checked Now

 Several factors can drive up a person's risk for developing hypertension.
 People with diabetes and obesity, for example, are more likely to develop high blood pressure.
 Smoking, physical inactivity, drinking too much alcohol and eating too much salt can also increase risk.
 Family history plays a role, too — so does age.

-"That's because the blood vessels kind of stiffen in a way where they're less flexible” as you age, says Nieca Goldberg, M.D., clinical associate professor in the Department of Medicine at NYU Grossman School of Medicine and medical director at the Joan H. Tisch Center for Women's Health.
+"That's because the blood vessels kind of stiffen in a way where they're less flexible” as you age, says Nieca Goldberg, M.D., a cardiologist and clinical associate professor in the Department of Medicine at NYU Grossman School of Medicine.
 And that loss of elasticity drives up the pressure inside the vessels.

 Even if you've had healthy blood pressure levels in the past, it's important to stay on top of your numbers as you get older.
 Once you hit middle age, your lifetime risk for developing high blood pressure is 90 percent, research shows.